-A full-service architecture design network in three locations.
+A full-service architecture design network in six locations.

-UNStudio, founded in 1988 by Ben van Berkel and Caroline Bos, is an international architectural design network with three full-service international offices in Amsterdam, Hong Kong and Shanghai.
-We specialise in architecture, interior architecture, product design, urban development and infrastructural projects.
+UNStudio, founded in 1988 by Ben van Berkel and Caroline Bos, is an international network specialising in architecture, interior architecture, product design, urban development and infrastructural projects.

-200 staff from 27 countries are spread throughout the network in a streamlined structure that enables us to spend less time organising and more time designing and collaborating with our clients.
+With six full-service international offices in Amsterdam, Shanghai, Hong Kong, Frankfurt, Dubai and Melbourne and over 300 employees from 27 countries, our streamlined structure enables us to spend less time organising and more time designing and collaborating with our clients.

-UNStudio’s current management team consists of Ben van Berkel, Caroline Bos, Gerard Loozekoot, Astrid Piber and Hannes Pfau, closely supported by a strong group of long-term directors and associate directors.
+UNStudio’s current Board consists of Ben van Berkel, Caroline Bos, Gerard Loozekoot, Astrid Piber, Arjan Dingste, Hannes Pfau, Philippe Smit (Managing Director a.i.) and Matthieu Bletgen (CFO) closely supported by a strong group of long-term Directors and Associate Directors.

 Future-proofing the future